fbiville/headache/README.md

 # Golang header management

-`header` manages license headers of Go files.
+`headache` manages license headers of Go files.

 ## Example

-By default, `header` looks for a file named `license.json` in the current directory:
+By default, `headache` looks for a file named `license.json` in the current directory:

 ```json
 {